deadlyvipers/dojo_rules/README.md

 Dojo Rules
 ==========

-Attention all members, you should read the rules.
+All members should read the rules

-Also, please make sure to checkout the group deadlyvipers.
-The organization that started it all: https://github.com/deadlyvipers
+https://github.com/deadlyvipers